truenas/middleware/docs/userguide/index.rst

 Information
 -----------

-System → Information displays general information about the FreeNAS® system.
+:menuselection:`System --> Information` displays general information about the FreeNAS® system.
 An example is seen in Figure 5.1a.

 The information includes the hostname, the build version, type of CPU (platform), the amount of memory, the current system time, the system's uptime, and the current load average.